mastodon/documentation/content/en/admin/setup.md

 | Instance description | Why did you start this server?
 Who is it for?
 What makes it different? |
 | Custom extended information | You can put all sorts of information in here but a **code of conduct** is recommended |

-After you fill these in, simply hit “Save changes”.
+After you fill these in, click “Save changes”.

 ## Running periodic cleanup tasks {#cleanup}